 So, without wasting any more of your time, we’ve come up with six facts explaining how painting and drawing can reduce anxiety and stress.

 Before we get started on how drawing and painting help reduce stress, let’s find out more about the benefits of art therapy.
 You don’t necessarily have to be a natural Van Gogh, just learn to have fun with it!

 Several studies show that just a 45-minute creativity session can reduce stress, and it doesn’t matter what experiences you have.
 A paint by the numbers kit is a great way to get started.
 Here are a few ways creating art can help you to relax.

 Focus On Something Else

-To create something, you must first clear your head, that means whatever is bothering you enough to stress you out.
+To create something, you must first clear your head, which means whatever is bothering you enough to stress you out.
 Even a few minutes of distraction can help you relax a little by focusing on what you’re creating.

 It connects with the way they are feeling at the moment.
 That focus itself enables you to clear your head and take a fresh stab at tackling the problem you were facing earlier.

-In a way, art helps you take your mind off things and get you into space where you can calmly process your thoughts.
+In a way, art helps you take your mind off things and get you into a space where you can calmly process your thoughts.